Police commissioner: India

+Compared with the superintendent of police system in districts, Commissioners of Police are often vested with magisterial powers under state law.
+These may include the authority to impose prohibitory orders, regulate arms licences, grant permissions for public gatherings, and take preventive or emergency measures to maintain public order.
+In the district policing system, such powers are usually exercised by the District Magistrate (DM).
+The extent of authority of a Commissioner of Police varies across states, as the commissionerate system is established by individual state legislations.

 Indonesia

 In the Indonesian National Police, the four levels of commissioner are police chief commissioner (komisaris besar polisi), police deputy chief commissioner (ajun komisaris besar polisi), police commissioner (komisaris polisi), and police deputy commissioner (ajun komisaris polisi).
 Due to strong military influence in its history, even now, police ranks can be compared to the ranks of the Indonesian military.
 The four commissioner ranks are equivalent to the Indonesian military ranks of colonel, lieutenant colonel, major, and captain, respectively.

 Italy

 In the Italian Police, a commissioner (commissario) is the superintendent of a commissariato, a police station/detachment that can either serve an entire township of small or medium dimensions, or a limited area in a metropolitan city.

+Japan

+The Japanese Prefectural police forces used this rank, and it was formerly known as chief superintendent.
+The rank holders assumed the responsibility of being a chief of the prefectural police force.
+It was lower than a senior commissioner and higher than a superintendent.

+The commissioner of police in Japan is equivalent to an army major general.

 Malaysia

 In the Royal Malaysia Police, states of Sabah and Sarawak contingent are led by police commissioner than rest of the states in Malaysia, a special status for two states.